loydg/svg_wordcloud/README.md

 # gh_pages
-A simple hack to Andreas Mueller's https://amueller.github.io/word_cloud that produces SVG output.
+A simple hack to Andreas Mueller's https://amueller.github.io/word_cloud that produces SVG output while making the bare minimum changes to the code.

 Some examples to demonstrate that it really does work.